IIIF/api/source/presentation/4.0/index.md

 }
 ```

-Manifest for the October 27, 1881 issue, with Ranges for table of contents.
+Manifest for the October 27, 1881 issue, with Ranges for table of contents:

 ```json
 {